mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 - Challenge of personal expression.
 3d bee design of one participant which happened when there was no framework.
 - Physical maps section added at end
+- Move summary of Activity, actions, operation (as per Barab here), link to GDP as a project / unity of activity.

 ## Chapter outline